 The development community, including the IMF, World Bank and countries themselves, recognise that there remain a number of challenges to be addressed to ensure the success of this approach.
+Countries in need of financial support have to develop interim-PRSPs at a rapid rate, and external partners and technical assistance could help ensure that quality and content are not compromised.
 As PRSPs increasingly become the basis for agency support, there is a need to improve the analysis, process and content, ensuring the integration of key development issues, such as gender and environment.
-The tension between country-ownership and bilateral and multilateral agencies' concerns about content need to be informed by guidance and dialogue, and addressed on a country-by-country basis.
+The tension between country-ownership and agency concerns about content need to be informed by guidance and dialogue, and addressed on a country-by-country basis.
+There is also a tension between the concept of country ownership and the prerogative of the World Bank and IMF Boards to approve an I-PRSP/PRSP as a sound basis for concessional assistance or debt relief.
+Active, constructive dialogue with the country is helping to reduce this.